-The District's budget was not amended during the year ending September 30, 2016.
+The District's budget was not amended during the year ending September 30, 2017.
 A summary of significant General Fund variances from budget to actual are as follows:

-- Property assessments were \$19,304 under budget mainly due to foreclosed houses. - Banner publications were \$4,863 over budget due to increased printing costs. - Wages were under budget by \$29,957 due to the termination of an administrative assistant. - Miscellaneous revenues were under budget along with capital outlays.
-These relate to capital projects that were anticipated but did not actually take place during the year.
+- Rental revenue exceeded the budgeted amount by \$6,860 mainly due to increased resident slip rentals. - Banner publications were \$3,708 over budget due to increased printing costs. - Interest income exceeded the budgeted amount due to improved economic and market conditions during the fiscal year. - Wages were under budget by \$25,318 due to personnel changes during the year. - Capital outlays were under budget due to anticipated projects that did not actually take place during the year.